-As you can see from the above information there is a significant cost to organisations in regard to failing to adequately take into consideration foot health and preventative measures to reduce injuries to the foot and ankle region.
-For many years now there have been processes, strategies and means for reducing back injuries in the workplace, but currently the only advice given to nurses by the ANMF in relation to foot injuries is:
+As you can see from the above information there is a significant cost to organisations from failing to adequately take into consideration foot health and preventative measures to reduce injuries to the foot and ankle.
+We believe that there is far more that can be done to assist than just the use of pressure mats.